itfanr/ros2-wiki/Windows-Development-Setup.md

 ### CMake error setting modification time

-If you run into the CMake error `file INSTALL cannot set modification time on ...` when installing files it it likely that an anti virus software or Windows Defender are interfering with the build.
+If you run into the CMake error `file INSTALL cannot set modification time on ...` when installing files it is likely that an anti virus software or Windows Defender are interfering with the build.
 E.g. for Windows Defender you can list the workspace location to be excluded to prevent it from scanning those files.

 ## Extra stuff for Debug mode